Randolph Childress: Professional career

-In the 1995 NBA Draft, Childress was selected in the 1st round (19th overall) by the Detroit Pistons.
+In the 1995 NBA draft, Childress was selected in the 1st round (19th overall) by the Detroit Pistons.
 Childress played in two NBA seasons for the Pistons and Portland Trail Blazers, averaging 2.4 points per game.
 His NBA career was cut short by a torn ACL and disagreements with Trail Blazers coach P. J. Carlesimo.

 After leaving the NBA, Childress played in 1997–1999 in the Turkish Basketball League for Tofaş SAS and Konya Kombassan.
 Childress went on to play ten games for the Sydney Kings in the 2000–01 Australian National Basketball League season.
 Childress then played for various teams in the Italian leagues.

 Coaching career

-In April 2012, Childress was hired as the Demon Deacons' new director of player development.
+In April 2012, Childress was hired as the new director of player development at his alma mater, Wake Forest University.
 In April 2013, Childress was promoted to the position of assistant coach, moving into an on-court role for the team.
-He left the Wake Forest coaching staff following the 2020-21 season, moving into a strategic role with the athletic department.
+He left the Wake Forest coaching staff following the 2020–21 season, moving into a strategic role with the athletic department.